The best Verizon MVNO carriers: our top picks

 Best international features

 With Straight Talk, you can buy service in chunks of one, three, six, or 12 months.
-All of its plans (except the starter one) include unlimited talk, text, and data, lots of monthly hotspot data, and international calling to Mexico and Canada.
+All of its plans (except the starter one) include unlimited talk, text, and data, lots of monthly hotspot data, and international calls to Mexico and Canada.

 Best for Xfinity customers